tbwork/generator/README.md

 ## MyBatis Generator Extended (MBG-Ex)
 =======================

-This version of MBG supports to specify the package of example files (e.g., XXXExample), rather than put them together with model files which is the standard way of offical [MBG](https://github.com/mybatis/generator).
+This version of MBG supports to specify the package of example files (e.g., XXXExample), rather than put them together with model files which is the standard way of [the offical MBG](https://github.com/mybatis/generator).

 From MBG to MBG-Ex, you just need to modify two parts of **generator configuration file**: